mitdbg/datascienceclass/lab_1/README.md

 $ cd 6.S080_labs/lab_1/
 ```

-3. Build the docker image we'll use for the course (**Joana: do we need to build it?
-I believe there's a command that builds + runs, and already puts you in the workdir**):
+3. Build the docker image we'll use for the course :

 ```bash
 $ docker build -t 6.s080:lab1 .